-- Category: Grow a Business, Growth Hack, Small business leadership
+- Categories: Grow a Business, Growth Hack, Small business leadership

-Last week’s blog touched on a process called ‘The 5 Whys’ which is best implemented as a tool to find the root cause of a problem.
+A past blog post touched on a process called ‘The 5 Whys’ which is best implemented as a tool to find the root cause of a problem.

 Quite often, ‘The problem is not the problem’.

 The process is quite simple: When a problem shows up, ask “Why?” five times.

 Wikipedia provides a good example of the process:

 - Why? – The battery is dead. (first why)

 - Why? – The alternator is not functioning. (second why)

 - Why? – The alternator belt has broken. (third why)